acalasanzs/AlgoFrame/README.md

 - run(callback?: animationCallback)
 The run method starts the animation.
 It takes an optional callback function that will be called on each animation frame.
 The callback function should take a single argument, which is an object containing animation statistics.

+# **Sequence** Methods

+The Sequence class in AlgoFrame is an extension of the KeyChanger class.
+It is used to manage and control sequences of animations.
+Here's a breakdown of its methods:

+# Constructor
+The constructor initializes a new Sequence instance.
+It takes five parameters:

+- duration: The duration of the sequence.
+- keyframes: An array of keyframes for the sequence.
+- easing: The easing function for the sequence.
+- Ocallback: A callback function that is called during the sequence.
+- finallyCallback: A callback function that is called when the sequence finishes. init
+The init method initializes the sequence.
+It takes an array of keyframes as a parameter.

+- passKeyframe
+The passKeyframe method checks if a keyframe is an instance of nestedKeyframe or valueKeyframe and returns it.
+If not, it creates a new instance of valueKeyframe or nestedKeyframe based on the properties of the keyframe.

+- addKeyframes
+The addKeyframes method adds new keyframes to the sequence.
+It takes a method ('push' or 'unshift') and an array of keyframes as parameters.

+- extendToSequence
+The extendToSequence method extends the current sequence with another sequence.
+It takes a Sequence instance and a safePad or safeShift as parameters.

+- clone
+The clone method creates a copy of the sequence.

+- reverseKeyframes
+The reverseKeyframes method reverses the order of the keyframes in the sequence.

+- extendToReverse
+The extendToReverse method extends the current sequence with its reverse.
+It takes a safePad or safeShift as a parameter.

 # Animation Breakthroughs
 AlgoFrame introduces several breakthroughs in animation techniques, including: